 Read Accord 24: Reconciliation, reform & resilience - positive peace for Lebanon

 Sierra Leone and Liberia both experienced brutal civil wars in the 1990s and into the early years of this century.
 Peace processes leading to the 1999 Lomé (Sierra Leone) and the 2003 Accra (Liberia) agreements marked the official end to the conflicts and the beginning of their long paths towards positive peace.
 Both countries are making headway, but the underlying causes of conflict persist in both familiar and new forms, with continued scattered incidences of violence and an ongoing risk of increased or renewed violence.

-Conciliation Resources is leading on this study and will produce a new issue within its Accord series focusing on a comparative analysis of both countries’ peace processes.
+Conciliation Resources led on this study and produced a new issue within its Accord series focusing on a comparative analysis of both countries’ peace processes.
 Assessing the peace settlements, their implementation and contemporary drivers of conflict, this Accord reflects on key issues including governance, security and justice.

 Including the voices of marginalised groups such as women and youth, Accord provides lessons for peacebuilding in the countries and wider region.

-Discover local and international perspectives on Consolidating Peace: Liberia and Sierra Leone
+Discover local and international perspectives: Consolidating Peace: Liberia and Sierra Leone

 South Caucasus: The Georgian/Abkhaz context

 More than three years after the August 2008 war, actors on all sides in the Georgian/Abkhaz conflict, including international actors, were struggling to formulate effective policy responses to the changed realities on the ground.
 Conflicting interpretations of the nature of the conflict abound and polarisation of the views of key stakeholders is greater than ever, creating a hugely challenging environment for policymakers.

 Post-2008, the EU has played a key role in relation to international responses to the conflict and, with the establishment of the European External Action Service, is better placed than ever to have consolidated and strategic engagement in the region.